 The U.S. education system is facing a crisis.
 By 2025, it is estimated that two-thirds of all jobs will require education beyond high school – and the U.S. is on track to face a shortfall of 11 million skilled workers to fill these jobs.
 Contributing to this problem is the skyrocketing cost of education, which has increased by 1000% over the past several decades.
 For even those from middle class backgrounds, it is increasingly challenging to afford college and for many students, a small, unexpected expense – a medical bill, car breakdown, or increase in child care costs – that stretches their budget can lead to them dropping out.
-It is estimated that nearly 3 million students face such financial crises each year and leave school over an expense of less than $1,000.
+An estimated 3 million students face such financial crises each year and leave school over an expense of less than $1,000.
 With at least one-third of all students saying that they don’t have $500 on hand for emergencies, the issue of how to support students through these financial crises has gotten the attention of higher education leaders across the country.

 Recent research data suggests that 70 percent of institutions offer some form of emergency aid, but support is typically disseminated on a case by case basis.
 Few institutions have a robust program that offers the potential for maximum impact on student retention and completion.
 To address this challenge, Reos Partners convened the Emergency Aid Lab (EAL) in early 2017.
 EAL participants — financial aid and student services administrators, faculty, counselors, students, and other partners from higher education— collaborated over an 18-month period to determine how to best structure an emergency aid program on campus.